the-data-sherpa/python-pulsepoint/README.md

    ```

 4. Edit `config.py` with your settings:
-   - Set your Splunk HEC endpoint
+   - Set your Cribl HEC endpoint
    - Configure your agencies
-   - Add your Splunk tokens
+   - Add your Cribl tokens
    - Adjust timing settings if needed
    - Configure metrics and logging settings